The Codac manual

 Welcome to the Codac website.
 This manual is currently under construction.
 We are actively working on it and appreciate your patience as we build a comprehensive guide.

-Codac (Catalog Of Domains And Contractors) is a C++/Python/Matlab library providing tools for constraint programming over reals, trajectories and sets.
-It has many applications in parameter estimation, guaranteed integration, robot localization, and provides reliable outputs.
+Codac (Catalog Of Domains And Contractors) is a C++/Python/Matlab library providing tools for interval computations and constraint programming over real numbers, trajectories and sets.
+It has numerous applications in parameter estimation, guaranteed integration, robot localization, and provides reliable outputs.

 The toolbox allows to approximate feasible solutions of non-linear and/or differential systems.
-Since the solution of these complex systems cannot generally be calculated exactly, Codac uses numerical analysis to compute the bounds of sets of feasible solutions.
-The assets are guarantee (computations are guaranteed to never lose solutions, due to the rigorous interval arithmetic) and thus exhaustiveness (if multiple values are possible, all of them are characterized).
+Since the solution of these complex systems cannot generally be calculated exactly, Codac uses numerical analysis to compute bounds on the sets of feasible solutions.
+The assets are guarantee (ensuring that no solutions are lost thanks to rigorous interval arithmetic) and thus exhaustiveness (capturing all possible values when multiple solutions exist).

-Codac can thus be used to establish numerical proofs, or to approximate solutions of complex systems mixing variables of different natures such as reals, vectors, trajectories, uncertain sets, graphs, etc. Most developers of the library are motivated by mobile robotics problems for which Codac offers new perspectives.
+Codac can therefore be used to establish numerical proofs or approximate solutions for complex systems involving variables of various types, such as real numbers, vectors, trajectories, uncertain sets, graphs, etc. Most of the library’s developers are motivated by challenges in mobile robotics, where Codac offers new perspectives.

-Recent advances in interval methods have been done by the community, and the Codac library gathers a part of related state-of-the-art implementations with the objective to make them easy to combine.
+Recent advances in interval methods have been made by the community, and the Codac library brings together some of the corresponding state-of-the-art implementations, with the goal of making them easy to combine.

 Short example: solving an equation